 Alaska hot springs are an often overlooked travel destinations off the usual tourist path.
 Read what they are, how to best get there, why they are special and worth going the extra mile.

 Disclosure: This post is sponsored by Get Blogged.
-I wrote the post entirely myself and all opinions are mine.
+I wrote the post entirely myself, and all opinions expressed are my own.

 Disclaimer: I am not a medical doctor.
-Check with your doctor or medical professional before bathing in a hot spring to ensure that doing so is safe for you.
+Please consult with your doctor or healthcare professional before bathing in a hot spring to ensure it is safe for you.

 Travel in Alaska off the Typical Paths Needs Planning

-When you love to explore Alaska beyond the typical tourist destinations, it requires some logistic ahead because the state is only 2% developed.
-In other words, when you want to visit beautiful places not overcrowded by tourists, booking a hotel ahead of time is wise because off the path hotels are small.
-Some place you can only reach with four-wheel drive cars or sea-plane.
+When you love to explore Alaska beyond the typical tourist destinations, it requires some logistics ahead because the state is only 2% developed.
+In other words, when you want to visit beautiful places not overcrowded by tourists, booking a hotel ahead of time is wise because off-the-path hotels are small.
+In some areas, you can only reach with four-wheel drive cars or a seaplane.
 Due to the remoteness and vastness of the land, you must ensure that you have shelter upon arrival.

 Did You Know that Alaska Has Many Different Hot Springs?

-One of the most interesting places in Alaska are the hot springs because the Earth heats the mineral water itself.
-There are at least 79 known hot springs, but only 20 are used by the public.
-Some of them are rustic community facilities like old bath houses from the pioneer time or in old buildings of former Catholic Missions.
+One of the most interesting places in Alaska is the hot springs, where the Earth’s heat naturally heats the mineral water.
+In Alaska, there are at least 79 hot springs, but only 20 are accessible to the public.
+Some of them are rustic community facilities, such as old bathhouses from the pioneer era or buildings from former Catholic Missions.
 Others are pools of Alaska Native heritage in an area that a Mid-European visitor would call wilderness pure.
-Some are very eco-friendly resort style facilities.
-Chena Hot Springs, for instance, uses geothermal energy to heat their Alaska roadhouse style hotel, greenhouse, and in winter even an ice hotel.
+Some are very eco-friendly resort-style facilities.
+Chena Hot Springs, for instance, uses geothermal energy to heat their Alaska roadhouse-style hotel, greenhouse, and, in winter, even an ice hotel.

 Most of the known hot springs exist in the Yukon River watershed of the Interior, and on some islands of the Alexander Archipelago in Southeast Alaska.
 However, there are also springs in the tundra and at the Bering Sea (e.g., Pilgrim and Serpentine Hot Springs).